 VisIt can automatically create database correlations when they are needed if you enable certain global settings to control the creation of database correlations.
 By default, VisIt will prompt you when it wants to create a database correlation.
 VisIt can automatically create a database correlation when you add a plot of a multiple time-varying database to a vis window that already contains a plot from a different time-varying database.
-VisIt first looks for the most suitable existing database correlation and if the one it picks must be modified to accommodate a new input database or if an entirely new database correlation must be created, VisIt will prompt you using a Correlation question dialog (Figure 1.294).
+VisIt first looks for the most suitable existing database correlation must be created, VisIt will prompt you using a Correlation question dialog (Figure 1.297).
 If you prevent VisIt from creating a database correlation or altering the most suitable correlation, you will no longer be prompted to create a database correlation for the list of databases listed in the Correlation question dialog.

-Fig. 1.294: Correlation question dialog
+Fig. 1.297: Correlation question dialog